 Methods of Voting

+Voting by Teams

+Voting necessary in Executive Session may be conducted via Teams in a Private Executive Channel in an open poll as long as the vote stays confidential to voting members.

 Voting by Proxy

 In the event of their absence, voting board members may submit a paper or email proxy dictating their vote, but these proxies will not count toward quorum.